ipikuka/remark-flexible-toc/README.md

   depth: HeadingDepth; // 1 | 2 | 3 | 4 | 5 | 6
   numbering: number[]; // explained below
   parent: HeadingParent; // "root"| "blockquote" | "footnoteDefinition" | "listItem" | "container" | "mdxJsxFlowElement"
-  data?: Record<string, unknown>; // Other remark plugins can store custom data in "node.data.hProperties" like "id" etc.
+  data?: Record<string, unknown>; // Other remark plugins may store custom data in "node.data.hProperties" like "id" etc.
 };
 ```

+> [!NOTE]
+> If there is a remark plugin before the `remark-flexible-toc` in the plugin chain, which provides custom id for headings like `remark-heading-id`, that custom id takes precedence for `href`.

-As a note, the `remark-flexible-toc` uses the `github-slugger` internally for producing unique links.
+The `remark-flexible-toc` uses the `github-slugger` internally for producing unique links.
 Then, it is possible you to use [`rehype-slug`](https://github.com/rehypejs/rehype-slug) (forIDs on headings) and [`rehype-autolink-headings`](https://github.com/rehypejs/rehype-autolink-headings) (for anchors that link-to-self) because they use the same `github-slugger`.

 As an example for the unique heading links (notice the same heading texts).